 Rosh Hashanah, the Jewish New Year, is one of Judaism’s holiest days.
 Meaning “head of the year” or “first of the year,” the festival begins on the first day of Tishrei, the seventh month of the Hebrew calendar, which falls during September or October.
 Rosh Hashanah commemorates the creation of the world and marks the beginning of the Days of Awe, a 10-day period of introspection and repentance that culminates in the Yom Kippur holiday, also known as the Day of Atonement.
 Rosh Hashanah and Yom Kippur are the two “High Holy Days” in the Jewish religion.

-Rosh Hashanah is not mentioned in the Torah, Judaism’s founding religious text, and appears under different names in the Bible.
+Rosh Hashanah is not explicitly mentioned in the Torah, Judaism’s founding religious text, and appears under different names in the Bible.
+The Torah does, however, mention a sacred occasion that starts on the first day of the seventh month of the Jewish calendar around the time Rosh Hashanah is scheduled.
 Though the holiday was likely well established by the sixth century B.C., the phrase “Rosh Hashanah” shows up for the first time in the Mishna, a Jewish code of law compiled in 200 A.D.

 The Hebrew calendar begins with the month of Nisan, but Rosh Hashanah occurs at the start of Tishrei, when God is said to have created the world.
 For this reason, Rosh Hashanah can be seen as the birthday of the world rather than New Year’s in the secular sense; still, it is on Rosh Hashanah that the number of the civil year increases.
 The Mishna described three other “new years” in the Jewish calendar in addition to Rosh Hashanah.
 Nisan 1 was used to resume the cycle of months and measure the duration of kings’ reigns.
 Elul 1 resembled the start of the modern fiscal year and determined the tithing of animals for charity or sacrifice.
 Shevat 15 calculated the age of fruit-bearing trees and is now celebrated as the minor holiday of Tu B’Shevat.